p-ayam/FoodTruckDusseldorf/README.md

 ##### 1. Strong purchasing power of the customers.

-##### 2. high likelihood of having a large population of active and loyal customers particularly for the lunch meals in the working days.
+##### 2. High likelihood of having a large population of active and loyal customers particularly for the lunch meals in the working days.

 ##### 3. Customers that are in the walking distance of the food truck.